pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Children's Bookstore

 Navaho Stories, Dolch

-NAVAJO CODE TQALKERS: America's Secret Weapon in World War II
+NAVAJO CODE TALKERS: America's Secret Weapon in World War II

 by Nathan Aaseng.
 B&W era photos and maps throughout.
 Condition: UNREAD 2000 Walker Trade Paperback, first printing.
 Tiny edge wear.
 Content: A fascinating account that sheds light on a little-known contribution of the Navajos during World War II.
 A civil engineer who spent his childhood among them suggested that their language be used as a perfect unbreakable code.
 The result was one of the most secret and important aspects of U. S. intelligence work against the Japanese--Navajo code talking.
 Aaseng details the process by which native-speaking volunteers developed, learned, and used the complicated coding process to send and receive vital information even when the Japanese were intercepting the messages.
 He gives many examples of the dangers and prejudice the Native Americans faced in the armed services, as well as the special hardships they endured because of their cultural differences.
 The short, readable chapters are illustrated with photographs from the National Archives and the Library of Congress.
 This is a book that will appeal to a wide range of students--those interested in army intelligence and cryptography, and in World War II or Native American history.
 It should prove helpful for reports, but is interesting enough to recommend for recreational reading.
 Intended to young readers, but adults will like it, as well.
 Questions welcome [1 copy available]